 held LOW for a minimum of two cycles

 You can stop all of the processor clocks indefinitely without loss of state.

-When the External AHB system and the processor are held in reset by SYSRESETn, the debugger can only access the debug portion of the PPB space of the processor and the TCMs.
+When the External AHB system and the processor are held in reset by SYSRESETn, the debugger can only access the PPB space of the processor and the TCMs.
 The debugger cannot access external memory space.

-If SYSRESETn is asserted during a DAP access to the external AHB system or to the PPB space, except to debug registers, the results of the access cannot be guaranteed.
+If the external system is reset by SYSRESETn and is reset during a DAP access, the results of the access cannot be guaranteed.
 For example, a read transaction might receive corrupt data and a faulting transaction might not be recognized by the DAP.